Nafir: Malay Archipelago

 In contrast to the large number of African trumpet types, traditional trumpets are almost unknown in Southeast Asia.
 In some places animal horns or snail horns were used as signaling instruments.
 The name tarompet, taken from the Dutch, does not mean a trumpet in Indonesia, but a rare double-reed instrument.

 The Persian representational orchestra, naubat, spread east to the Malay Archipelago with the spread of Indo-Islamic culture.
 The first small Muslim empires with a naubat (Malay gendang nobat) were probably the Sultanate of Pasai on the northern tip of Sumatra and the island of Bintan in the Riau archipelago in the 13th century.
 From Bintan, the nobat was taken to Temasek, now Singapore, on the southern tip of the Malay Peninsula.
-According to the Sejarah Melayu ("Malay Annals"), a historical work probably first written in the 17th century, the nobat orchestra was introduced in the Kingdom of Melaka after the third ruler Mohammed Shah (r.
+According to the Sejarah Melayu ("Malay Annals"), a historical work probably first written in the 17th century, the nobat orchestra was introduced in the Kingdom of Malacca after the third ruler Mohammed Shah (r.
 1424–1444) converted to Islam.
 A little later most of the sultanates in North Sumatra and Malaysia had adopted such a nobat.
-While in Indonesia the sultanates on Sumatra lost their independence after the colonial period with independence in 1945, in Malaysia the king remained head of state and a palace orchestra is used in his presence to this day.
+While in Indonesia the sultanates on Sumatra lost their independence after the colonial period with independence in 1945 (Java did not have such, choosing to rely on the pre-existing gamelan orchestras), in Malaysia the king remained head of state and a palace orchestra is used in his presence to this day.
 Corresponding orchestras are also used in individual Malaysian states to this day on courtly ceremonial occasions and on Muslim holidays.